 General, normal, wet season rain isn’t too bad.
 A tropical downpour in the late afternoon is dramatic and refreshing and you’ll hear the frogs start to sing.
 A full blown tropical storm can be disruptive.

 Before I moved to Port Douglas I spent a lot of time Googling the risks of marine stingers ( jellyfish) and crocodiles in the Port Douglas and Cairns region.
 I know I’m not alone, I get thousands of hits on this page Stinger Season Port Douglas and Cairns.
 Not quite as many to this page Living With Crocodiles in Far North Queensland.

-We have interesting wildlife but it’s nothing to worry about so long as you play by the rules, have a look at those two posts to put your mind to rest.
-Instead enjoy being up close and personal with these fascinating creatures, it’s a chance many people don’t get.
+We have interesting wildlife but it’s nothing to worry about so long as you play by the rules.
+Have a look at the two posts above to put your mind to rest.
+Instead enjoy being safely up-close and personal with these fascinating creatures.
+It’s a chance many people don’t get.

-So are you coming?
+So are you visiting Port Douglas?
 This is a beautiful part of the world, you’ll take away treasured memories and learn something of the incredible wildlife and climate of Far North Queensland.
-If you’d like to know more feel free o use the comment section below or visit our other posts on the region.
+If you’d like to know more feel free to use the comment section below or visit our other posts on the region